mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **KEY_POST**

-Sends a key event to the specified application (Windows only)
+Send a key event to the specified application window (Windows only).

 {{<message>}}
 KEY_POST|(window class name)|(key name)|(ON or OFF for shift-key)|(ON or OFF for ctrl-key)|(On or OFF for alt-key)